mattgalczynski/eazyest-gallery/trunk/readme.txt

 2. Confirm your Gallery folder in Settings -> Eazyest Gallery

 == Frequently Asked Questions ==

+= My thumbnail gallery does not display as expected = Eazyest Gallery uses the gallery shortcode function of WordPress to display the images in a folder.
+This makes it easier for you to use plugins or themes to change the appearance.
+[Jetpack](http://wordpress.org/extend/plugins/jetpack/) and [Eazyest Slides](http://wordpress.org/extend/plugins/eazyest-slides/) have nice slideshows that work with your galleries.
+However, some themes override the gallery output in a way it overrides your columns setting or your sort order.
+If something seems wrong, please try first with a default theme like [TwentyTwelve](http://wordpress.org/extend/themes/twentytwelve) before you start a new support thread.

 = My FTP uploaded folders do not show up in Eazyest Gallery =